saltukalakus/xuser/infra/README.md

 Infrastructure
 ==============

-* Nginx is configured as proxy in front of Node server.
-Static files are served with Nginx.
+* Haproxy is configured as proxy and load balancer in front of Node and Nginx servers.
+Running on port 80 and 443
+* SSL is terminated in Haproxy.
+* Http is redirected to https in Haproxy.
-* Nginx sample conf file is nginx-conf.
-Nginx runs on localhost:8080, node app runs on localhost:8081
+* Nginx is used as static file server.
+Nginx sample conf file is nginx-conf.
+Nginx runs on localhost:809x
-* In nginx-conf modify root folder for static files according to your working environment.
+* Node app runs on localhost:808x
+* Upstart and monit controls the whole stack
+* Redis is configured for session management for Node instances.
+* ...